apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 + Brigham Young University (uPortal Friend)

-Thusfar the project's strategy has been to avoid spending these funds in ad-hoc ways, preferring to accumulate an asset balance and work towards a level of recurring revenue that will enable this sustainable application of funds -- a program with the recurring revenue to say fund and FTE and with a healthy asset balance to cushion bumps might prove stable and stabilizing.
+Thusfar the project's strategy has been to avoid spending these funds in ad-hoc ways, preferring to accumulate a stabilizing asset balance and work towards a level of recurring revenue that will enable a sustainable application of funds.

-In the year to come, the project hopes to achieve reach a threshold level of recurring revenue to enable the project to responsibly, sustainably convert those funds into efforts advancing the project, driving down barriers to adoption and participation and improving the institutional return-on-investment in that participation.
+In the year to come, the project hopes to reach a threshold level of recurring revenue to afford funding a full-time Foundation position charged with driving down barriers to adoption and participation and improving the institutional return-on-investment in that participation.